 As it so happened, on one of his trips to Burger King the cashier asked Alec why he was buying a plain cheeseburger, and Alec explained his story.
 The cashier told Alec to wait a moment and went into the back.
 A few minutes later the manager came out front and told Alec that Burger King burgers would be free for his dog for the remainder of its life.

-As Alec tells it, he and his family are beyond appreciative to their local Burger King and its staff.
+As Alec tells it, he and his family are beyond appreciative of their local Burger King and its staff.

 Burger King responded to Alec’s tweet, telling the grateful dog owner that the pleasure was all theirs.